vwake7/azure-spotter/README.md

 3. CONVERT_TO_SPOT variable can accept three values
    a.
 ALL - This will convert all Virtual Machine Scaleset regardless of its tag
    b.
 TRUE - This will convert only Virtual Machine Scalesets with tag - convert_to_spot = True
    c.
-FALSE - This will convert all Virtual Machine Scalesets without tag - convert_to_spot = False
+FALSE - Virtual Machine Scalesets with tag convert_to_spot = False will be skipped, everything else will be converted
-4. [stackql](https://stackql.io/) is used to communicate with Azure for both Read and Write operations
-5. This program is scheduled to check every hour for VM Scalesets that has OD VMs and convert them to Spot VM
+4. This program is scheduled to run every hour

-# Steps to execute in Docker
+# Getting started using Docker
 ## 1. Clone the repo
 `git clone https://github.com/vwake7/azure-spotter`